ardahakann/Bankist-App/README.md

 LOGIN:

 Enter your username and PIN to log in.
-Usernames are the first letters of each word in the owner's name (e.g., "Arda Hakan ATAOGLU" becomes "aht").
+Usernames are the first letters of each word in the owner's name (e.g., "Arda Hakan ATAOGLU" becomes "aha").
 Click the "Login" button to access your account.

 VIEW MOVEMENTS: